hyperquantum/PMP/README.txt

  * Use of hashing to identify tracks
  * Dynamic mode with track repetition avoidance
  * User authentication and public/personal operating modes
+ * Separate play history for each user and for public mode

 2. DEPENDENCIES FOR RUNNING PMP